estatewatch/11ty-estatewatch/src/estates/cambridgeroad.md

 You can view the planning application documents on Kingston's planning portal [here (ref:20/02942)](https://publicaccess.kingston.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=QK385KNH00H00).

 The Mayor's stage 1 report is available [here.](https://gla.force.com/pr/s/planning-application/a0i4J000002UOhyQAG/20206860?tabset-c2f3b=2)

+The planning application was approved in January 2022.